 Do I need a hotel booking to guarantee my visa?

 It is a good idea to have the first night hotel booking.
 You can use a no deposit booking and cancel it later if you don't actually want to stay there.
 Some Embassies ask for a hotel booking others do not.

-Do I have to go on a tour with a tourism company to make sure I get my Visa.
+Do I have to go on a tour with a tourism company to make sure I get my Visa?

 Some Embassies insist on a detailed tour with a registered company others do not.
 We can arrange a custom tour to suit and have a very low key laid back freedom feel to it.
-All embassies do seem to ask for an itinerary at the very least so it's a good idea to think in advance about the places you're wanting to visit.
+Many embassies do seem to ask for an itinerary at the very least so it's a good idea to think in advance about the places you're wanting to visit.